MTH548/MTH548/source/report_guide.rst

 ~~~~~~~~~~~~~~

 Python code should be split into possibly short code cells that accomplish a single,
 well defined task.
-In particular you should not define several functions in one cell
+In particular, you should not define several functions in one cell
 or define a function and execute it in the same cell.

 You should explain (even if very briefly) the purpose of each piece of code.
 As a rule,